cursed-github/redis-golang-lite/README.md

 - **Functionality**: Manages saving and loading of the key-value store data from disk.
 Run by default at startup

+### loadtesting

+- **Functionality**: copypaste loadtesting.go and run the code in a seperate directory to load-test by creating 50 concurent connections and 5000 key-value pairs

 ## Installation

 Clone the repository and build the project: